BrighterCommand/Docs/source/AsyncDispatchARequest.rst

 handler asynchronously.

-Note that this code is the same as the equivalent code for calling the command processor synchonously - apart from the use of async alternatives i.e. **SubscriberRegistry.RegisterAsync()** instead of **SubscriberRegistry.Register()** and **CommandProcessor.SendAsync()** instead of **CommandProcessor.Send()**.
+Note that this code is the same as the equivalent code for calling the command processor synchronously - apart from the use of async alternatives i.e. **SubscriberRegistry.RegisterAsync()** instead of **SubscriberRegistry.Register()** and **CommandProcessor.SendAsync()** instead of **CommandProcessor.Send()**.